lucasepe/runpad/README.md

 # RunPad

-RunPad is a tool designed to execute commands by utilizing a configuration file named `runpad.rc` located in the current working directory.
+RunPad is a toy tool designed to execute commands by utilizing a configuration file named `runpad.rc` located in the current working directory.

 The `runpad.rc` file follows a simple structure: